Kow1214/Youtube-Data-Harvesting-and-Warehousing/README.md

 ## Prerequisites

-## pip install the below packages in terminal:
+  ## Install the below packages using pip install in terminal:

     - pymongo
     - psycopg2
     - pandas as pd
     - streamlit as st
     - googleapiclient.discovery import build

   ## To Run the Streamlit app in the terminal:

     **streamlit run VYoutubeproject.py**

     Open the provided link (usually http://localhost:8501) in your web browser.

 ## Workflow: